XPixelGroup/HAT/README.md

 ## How To Test

-No need to use code, [chaiNNer] (https://github.com/chaiNNer-org/chaiNNer) is also a nice tool to run our models.
+Without implementing the codes, [chaiNNer](https://github.com/chaiNNer-org/chaiNNer) is a nice tool to run our models.

 Otherwise,
 - Refer to `./options/test` for the configuration file of the model to be tested, and prepare the testing data and pretrained model.